zeeguu/data-releases/README.md

 Here we publish anonymized database dumps from the Zeeguu project.

 The data is formatted as sql files, exported from MySQL with the help of the mysqldump utility.

-To load this data locally you need a MySQL database installed and the next section explains how to import it using the mysql command line tool.
+To load this data locally you need a MySQL server installed and you need to create a local database into which to import the data.

 ## Importing the Data from the Command Line

+This section explains how to import it using the mysql command line tool.
+You might be able to import also from the UI of your favorite DB management program (one of my favorites for Mac is DBeaver).
+However, that's left for you to discover.

 [on a Linux or Mac] Clone this repository.
 Then from within the Data-Releases folder, run the following:
 ````